Friday Fish Fries In Chicago

 Fish On The Reg'

-2120 S. Canal St. - Pilsen
+2120 S. Canal St. - Chinatown

-3242 W. 87th St - Ashburn
+3242 W. 87th St - Evergreen Park

 Known for some of the BEST shrimp to hit your lips, Lawrence Fisheries offers a delicious selection of fish year-round!